English and Mathematics Placement

 Challenging Your Placement:

-- If you've already met the minimum score for any approved placement exam, but want to try and place into a course above MATH 103 or MATH 104, you can choose to take the NDSU Pearson Placement Exam.
+- Student who have met the minimum score for any approved placement exam, but want to try and place into a course above MATH 103 or MATH 104, students can choose to take the NDSU Pearson Placement Exam.

-- If you don't meet the minimum score on any approved placement exam, you'll initially place into MATH 98.
-However, you can opt to take the NDSU Pearson Placement Exam to attempt to place into a higher course.
+- Students who don't meet the minimum score on any approved placement exam place into MATH 98.
+However, students can opt to take the NDSU Pearson Placement Exam to attempt to place into a higher course.

 -

-Important Note for Pearson Placement Exam: We strongly recommend completing the NDSU Pearson Placement Exam before enrolling in MATH 98, MATH 103, or MATH 104.
-If you take the Pearson Placement Exam after enrolling in one of these courses and your placement changes, you must drop the course by the no-record drop deadline for the new placement to be valid.
+Important Note for Pearson Placement Exam: NDSU strongly recommends completing the NDSU Pearson Placement Exam before enrolling in MATH 98, MATH 103, or MATH 104.
+If a student takes the Pearson Placement Exam after enrolling in one of these courses and the student's placement changes, the student must drop the course by the no-record drop deadline for the new placement to be valid.

 -

-Retake Option: You have one opportunity to retake the NDSU Pearson Placement Exam.
+Retake Option: Students have one opportunity to retake the NDSU Pearson Placement Exam.
 This retake must be completed before the last day to add classes in Campus Connection.

 -